reliv/zf-config-factories/README.md

     // This is a special config key that zf-config-factories reads.
     'config_factories' => [

-        // This is the name of the service.
+        // This is the name of the service that we are defining.
         'EmailTemplateApi' => [

             /**